hedayatis/automated-lit-review-assistant/README.md

   - Clickable DOI links
   - A “PDF Location” column (pointing to your folder)
   - Full raw BibTeX entries
   - A blank “Notes” column for manual annotations
+-  Creates plots showing paper counts by **year** and **journal**, so you can visualize your literature distribution at a glance
 - Saves hours of manual data entry and formatting, freeing you to focus on reading and synthesis

 ---